-Why we are passionate about solar panels?
+Why I’m passionate about PV solar panels?

 “Investing in solar panels can be daunting for many homeowners, but Stuart Lovatt, the founder of Heat my Home, explains why an investment in solar technology is a positive thing.”